mirayatech/mirayatech/README.md

 I like combining my technical knowledge with design to make beautiful and efficient applications.
 My goal is to build scalable and efficient software while providing engaging and flawless user experiences.

 Outside of work, I am passionate about expanding my knowledge of the tech world.
-I also work on numerous side projects (with over 150 in private repositories) and cand create tech-related Instagram posts, where I have 75K followers and growing.
+I also work on numerous side projects (with over 150 in private repositories) and cand create tech-related [Instagram](https://www.instagram.com/mirayatech/) posts, where I have 95K followers and growing.

 #### Fun Facts: